 Fathom Science is a company founded and run by experts on the cutting edge of integrated data collection, analytics, and numerical modeling technology.

 We deliver tailored, interactive marine environment maps, reports, and data of historical, current, and future marine conditions.
-From the top of the atmosphere to the bottom of the ocean, we offer comprehensive Marine Environment Analytics to help clients make well-informed decisions to save time, money, and resources.
+From the top of the atmosphere to the bottom of the ocean, we offer comprehensive Ocean Intelligence to help clients make well-informed decisions to save time, money, and resources.

 Fathom Science excels in Ocean Intelligence through our proprietary modeling of ocean, atmosphere, and marine ecosystems.

 We deliver marine environment analyses and long-range forecasts with accuracy and ultra-fine resolution.

 Our products cover conditions throughout the water column: